Dry eucalyptus leaves casting shadows on a white surface.

 Preimplantation genetic testing requires 5-10 cells from the trophectoderm of the blastocyst.
 A blastocyst is a 5 or 6 day old embryo that has differentiated into the trophectoderm and inner cell mass.

-The egg cells are fertilized by the intended sperm which creates an embryo as shown in the above picture.
-Once the embryo is about 5 or 6 days old, an embryologist will take about 5-10 cells from the embryo.
 The embryo is referred to as a blastocyst at this stage of embryo development.
 There are about 200 cells, and they are organized into an outside layer and inside layer as shown on the left.
 The outside layer is called the trophectoderm.
 These cells will become the placenta and supporting structures of the pregnancy.
 The cells inside the blastocyst are called the inner cell mass.
 They will become the future baby.
 The trophectoderm cells are the ones that are biopsied and sent to a genetic testing lab to perform one or two of the available PGT tests.
-The embryo (or blastocyst) is never sent to the lab directly and will stay with the clinic.
+The embryo (or blastocyst) is not sent to the lab directly and will stay with the clinic.

 The blastocyst forms after 5 or 6 days of development from conception.
 The cells start to differentiate into the trophectoderm or future placenta/supporting structures of pregnancy and the inner cell mass, or future baby.